Q: Can I register my child if s/he has never taken piano lessons before?

 Q: Can I register for just one semester?

 A: Yes - registration is on a semester-by-semester basis, so you only need to commit to one semester at a time.
-However, do keep in mind the program consists of 4 levels (A - D), and each level takes 1 semester (spring or
+However, do keep in mind the program consists of 4 levels (A - D), and each level takes 1 semester to

 complete.
 Each semester builds upon what was learned in previous semesters, and the curriculum was specifically designed to give children the opportunity to master beginner skills and be well-situated to begin private instruction.

 Q: What ages do you teach?

-A: I am currently only offering classes to children in Kindergarten (spring start only), 1st Grade, 2nd Grade, and 3rd Grade (summer start only).
-Children who begin the program as a 2nd Grader can continue taking classes through 3rd Grade, when they complete the program.)
+A: Children can begin the program when in Kindergarten (spring start only), 1st Grade, 2nd Grade, and 3rd Grade (summer start only).
+Children who begin the program can continue taking classes until they complete the program.
 It is possible classes for other grades could be added in the future - join the Mailing List to be kept in the loop about class offerings.